MahmoudMMohammed/LogicMagnets/README.md

 ##### Description: Explores moves based on the cumulative cost of reaching each state.
 It always expands the least-cost node first, ensuring that the first solution found is the optimal one in terms of cost.

 ##### Function: ucs_search(board)

+### Hill Climbing:

+##### Description: A local search algorithm that explores moves by evaluating the cost of each move from the current state.
+It always selects the move with the lowest cost, aiming to improve the current state.
+If no better move is found, the algorithm terminates, potentially reaching a local maximum or the optimal solution.

+##### Function: hill_climbing(board)

 ## Additional Functions: